ksmaxey/project_resume_maxey_kyle/README.md

 # Comments

-This assignment really challenged me, but I feel like I learned a lot throughout the process.
-The biggest thing I learned however is to not do the largest screen resolution media queries first!
-Looking forward to creating the finished site! _Thank you!_
+After this assignment, I feel much more comfortable using jQuery and media queries!
+Looking forward to working on Final Part 3! _Thank You!_